-As the National Football League opens its season Thursday night, the league faces myriad challenges.
+As the NFL opens its season Thursday night, the league faces myriad challenges.
 A growing body of science connects playing football to dire brain-related health risks.
 Ratings sagged last season.
 Quality of play has been scrutinized.
 Another high-profile player finds himself enmeshed in a domestic-abuse scandal.
 Some fans are upset about players protesting during the national anthem, and others are angry Colin Kaepernick does not have a job.

 Despite those issues and other apparent threats to the league's health, Americans' zeal for football has shown no sign of abating.
 Professional football remains the most followed sport in America by a wide margin, and its massive popularity has not waned in recent years, according to a nationwide poll conducted in August by The Washington Post and the University of Massachusetts Lowell.